dougeby/IntuneDocs/intune/conditional-access-integrate-jamf.md

 Applies to: Intune in the Azure portal

-If your organization uses [Jamf Pro](https://www.jamf.com) to manage your end-users Macs, you can use Microsoft Intune compliance policies with Azure Active Directory Conditional Access to ensure that devices in your organization are compliant.
+When your organization uses [Jamf Pro](https://www.jamf.com) to manage macOS devices, you can use Microsoft Intune compliance policies with Azure Active Directory (Azure AD) Conditional Access to ensure that devices in your organization are compliant before they can access company resources.
+This article will help you configure Jamf integration with Intune.

+When Jamf Pro integrates with Intune, you can sync the inventory data from macOS devices with Intune, through Azure AD.
+Intune's compliance engine then analyzes the inventory data to generate a report.
+Intune's analysis is combined with intelligence about the device user’s Azure AD identity to drive enforcement through Conditional Access.
+Devices that are compliant with the Conditional Access policies can gain access to protected company resources.

+After you configure integration, you'll then [configure Jamf and Intune to enforce compliance with Conditional Access](conditional-access-assign-jamf.md) on devices managed by Jamf.

 ## Prerequisites